Greening your car fleet through CSR?

-The LOM law law encourages companies to turn to CSR.
-Legal, municipal and legislative obligations are also driving companies to greening their vehicle fleets.
-In this article, find out how Corporate Social Responsibility (CSR) can help an SME reduce its carbon footprint by electrifying its vehicles.
+La LOM Act is encouraging companies to turn to CSR.
+Legal, municipal and legislative obligations are also pushing for greening their car fleet.
+In this article, find out how Corporate Social Responsibility (CSR) can help an SME to reduce its carbon footprint by electrifying its vehicles.

 Table of contents